lst405656/calendarApp/PROJECT_KNOWLEDGE.md

 - **Portable Data**: `src/main/index.ts` modified to set `userData` path to `./data` relative to the executable in production mode.
 - **GitHub Publish**: `electron-builder.yml` configured to publish releases to `lst405656/calendarApp`.
 - **Dual Build**: Windows build target set to generate both `nsis` (for updates) and `portable` (for portability).
+- **Interactive Auto-Update**: `src/main/index.ts` now wires `electron-updater` to compare the running version with the latest GitHub release per OS, prompt the user before download, and restart the app after the update is fetched.